 EMERITUS MEMBERS are those individuals who have significantly contributed to NWI activities over an extended period of time as an employee of a member company, or the NWI and are fully retired.
-EMERITUS MEMBERS are elected by majority vote of the IAB Executive Committee.
+EMERITUS MEMBERS are elected by majority vote of the IAB in response to a motion shared in an IAB Business Meeting, or via email to IAB members.
 EMERITUS MEMBERS pay no annual fee and are required to sign all confidentiality agreements.
 They may attend Institute meetings where research progress is reported, and receive reports.
 They are not entitled to the use of Institute generated intellectual property without appropriate license, use of research or production facilities at reduced fees, or voting participation in the IAB.
 They may attend workshops, training seminars, and research symposia organized by NWI with no fees.